BinaryMoon/binarysun/_free-games/seths-puzzle-boxes.md

 layout: page
 title: Seths Puzzle Boxes
 ---
+Help Selena rescue her parents by competing against the evil robot 'Seth' - in this fiendish brain bending puzzle game.

 Battle your way through 40 mind twisting puzzles in an attempt to rescue Selena's parents from the clutches of the evil android, SETH.
 Strain your brain against 4 styles of play - story mode, match mode (try to keep up with SETH!), timed mode and practice.

 With a tutorial built right into the game, you won't waste any time getting up to speed and going after SETH!